Easy diy Wooden box

 Finally, after the stain or paint is dry, apply a layer or two of brush on polyurethane.
 This will protect and further strengthen your keepsake box – so it will be beautiful for years to come!

-I hope you find these DIY wooden boxes as delightful, valuable, and fun to make as I do.
+I hope you find this DIY wood box project as delightful, valuable, and fun to make as I do.
 And thanks for visiting today!

 xo Karen